 The Company accounted for the Information Technology Systems Replacement Project under SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities ("SFAS No. 146"), which the Company adopted during 2002.
 The costs associated with this project included employee termination benefits, costs to terminate contracts, asset abandonments and professional fees.
 Termination benefits for employees not required to render service beyond a minimum retention period were recognized at fair value at the communication date.
-Termination benefits for employees that were required to render service beyond a minimum retention period were recognized at fair value at the communication over the remaining service period.
+Termination benefits for employees that were required to render service beyond a minimum retention period.
 Costs to terminate a contract before the end of its term were recognized and measured at fair value when the contract terminated.
 Professional fees were expensed ratably over the conversion period.
 Depreciation expense on assets abandoned was accelerated and recognized over the shortened life.